cfpb/design-system/docs/pages/notifications.md

 guidelines: ""
 eyebrow: Components
 title: Alerts and validations
-description: Alerts and validations notify users to a change in the state of a form or page.
-Alerts reflect a user or system action and notify users to the state of a form or page.
+description: Alerts and validations draw a user's attention to a change in the status of a form or page.
+Alerts reflect a user or system action and appear below the form title.
 Validations appear inline with input fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting a form.
 use_cases: ""